Frequently Asked Questions

 The Henry Ford Early College is focused on preparing students for professions in health care careers.
-It is the result of collaboration between the Dearborn Public Schools, Henry Ford College and Henry Ford Health System.
+It is the result of collaboration between the Dearborn Public Schools, Henry Ford College and Henry Ford Health.
 Learn more...

-Starting with their junior year, students will spend increasing amounts of their time taking classes on the HFCC main campus and in clinical settings and practicum at Henry Ford Health System sites.
+Starting with their junior year, students will spend increasing amounts of their time taking classes on the HFC main campus and in clinical settings and practicum at Henry Ford Health sites.

-This program is for those who have an interest in professional occupations in health care, such as respiratory therapist, pharmacy technician, surgical technologist, physical therapy assistant, and radiographer.
-The courses taken will prepare students for these specific positions.
-Henry Ford Early College does not offer the prerequisite coursework for a career as a doctor.
+This program is for those who have an interest in professional occupations in health care, such as respiratory therapist, pharmacy technician, surgical technologist, physical therapy assistant, and radiographer and other careers that support a health care institution.

 The standard curriculum is designed to be completed in six years.
 The accelerated program can be completed in five years.